 London Charterhouse

 The London Charterhouse dates back to 1371 when it was a Carthusian priory.
 It later morphed into an almshouse and a school (Thackeray was a student).
 Henry VIII once stored his hunting gear here, and Queen Elizabeth I prepared for her coronation in the house.
 Today, the venue is home to a museum and plays host to a selection of concerts and opera performances.
-This April, OperaUpCLose is staging Donizett’s Maria Stuarda in the sumptuous Tudor Great Chamber.
 Check the website for more details.
-Tickets £35-£65.

 17 Comments